 4.1 Time as Subjective Experience

-We usually think of time as a unidimensional and universal way of structuring our social lives.
+We usually consider time a unidimensional and universal way of structuring our social lives.
 It is what we use to put some orderliness around it.

-The following lines are from Edgar Schein’s excellent book on Organizational Culture and Leadership, in which he explains the central role that the perception of time plays in people’s interactions:
+The following lines are from Edgar Schein’s excellent book on Organisational Culture and Leadership, in which he explains the central role that the perception of time plays in people’s interactions:

 Think of punctuality, for example, in Western versus Middle Eastern cultures.
 Arriving late for a meeting in Beirut (mainly because of traffic) is not as inconceivable as it might be in Munich.

 Various studies (Kluckhohn and Strodtbeck, 1961; Redding and Martyn-Johns, 1979; Hampden-Turner and Trompenaars, 1993P) have shown that people and organizations have different outlooks on time orientation.

 Some dwell on the past and make very little progress towards the future: Being proud of the organization’s past and heritage makes it more robust in the face of internal pressure, but dwelling too much on it impedes future progress.

 Others live in the present, always busy trying to get things done, even at the price of long-term benefits.
 Intense and continuous short-term focus can make efforts seem futile and daily tasks meaningless.